Scientific Name

 Origin

-Crassula tomentosa is native to southern Namibia and South Africa (Northern Cape, Western Cape).
-It grows under bushes on sandy flats to rocky slopes.
+Crassula tomentosa is native to southern Namibia and South Africa (Northern Cape and Western Cape).
+It grows on sandy flats to rocky slopes under bushes.

 Description

-Crassula tomentosa is a perennial or biennial succulent that slowly forms a cluster of compact rosettes of grayish-green, usually densely hairy leaves with marginal cilia.
+Crassula tomentosa is a perennial or biennial succulent that slowly forms a cluster of compact rosettes of grayish-green leaves that are usually densely hairy and have marginal cilia.
 It can reach a height of 2 feet (60 cm) when flowering.
-The leaves are variable in shape, flattened, scarcely convex, and measuring up to 4 inches (10 cm) long and 1 inch (2.5 cm) wide.
+The leaves are variable in shape, flattened, scarcely convex, measuring up to 4 inches (10 cm) long and 1 inch (2.5 cm) wide.

 The flowers are tubular, whitish to yellowish, and appear in dense clusters on spike-like thyrse in spring and early summer.